safonovanastya/RussianFastPitch/README.md

 # About the work
 The full text (in Russian) can be found by the [following link](https://drive.google.com/file/d/1L4B0SCs-klUOENGMS--M5r3KUi4Bvqjr/view?usp=sharing).

-To do a prosody controllable TTS model for Russian, the FastPitch and WaveGlow models were trained on Russian data.
-The next step was writing a post-processing script which creates one of 6 intonational constructions (IC) described by Elena Bryzgunova and used in Russian academic linguistics society.
+In order to make a prosody controllable TTS model for Russian, the *FastPitch* and *WaveGlow* models were trained on Russian data.
+Additionally, a post-processing script was written to create one of 6 intonational constructions (IC), which were described by Elena Bryzgunova in 1960-s and are widely used in Russian academic linguistics society.

 ## Training